Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Semi/Chapter_13.md

 It should be noted that the schematic shown above is greatly simplified for most purposes and thyratron tube designs.
 Some thyratrons, for instance, required that the grid voltage switch polarity between their \"on\" and \"off\" states in order to properly work.
 Also, some thyratrons had more than one grid!

-Thyratrons found use in much the same way as SCR\'s find use today: controlling rectified AC to large loads such as motors.
+Thyratrons found use in much the same way as SCR's find use today: controlling rectified AC to large loads such as motors.
 Thyratron tubes have been manufactured with different types of gas fillings for different characteristics: inert (chemically non-reactive) gas, hydrogen gas, and mercury (vaporized into a gas form when activated).
 Deuterium, a rare isotope of hydrogen, was used in some special applications requiring the switching of high voltages.

 ## Display tubes{ #sec:xtocid15706709 }